hestiaAI/data-catalog/workshop/takeaway.md

-# Getting your data from Takeaway.com / Just Eat / Thuisbezorgd
+# Getting your data from Takeaway.com / Just Eat

 Please contact us at workshop@hestia.ai and we will provide instructions.